 Swamp regeneration often does not occur in southeast Louisiana because of nutria herbivory, high interstitial soil salinity, altered hydrological regimes and slow germination rates.
 Under existing conditions, without human intervention, bald cypress seedling mortality is quite high.

 PC has begun a planting program on the Maurepas Landbridge modeled after our program at the Caernarvon Freshwater Diversion.
 The goal planting program is to contribute to large-scale, long-term restoration in the Pontchartrain Basin.
-PC and our partner, Restore the Earth Foundation (REF), are committed to swamp reforestation on a large enough scale to restore the habitat for animals and storm surge benefits for the surrounding communities.
+PC is committed to swamp reforestation on a large enough scale to restore the habitat for animals and storm surge benefits for the surrounding communities.

 Volunteers having fun in the mud, helping to restore the beautiful swamps on the Maurepas Landbridge.

 We have been solely responsible establishing and conducting the monitoring of the planted trees.
 Under this program, a percentage of all the trees that are planted are tracked over time for survival and growth rates.
 This allows for accurate estimations of success of the plantings over time.
 The monitoring includes scientific data collection and analysis.
 For each tree, the survival is assessed and diameter at breast height (DBH) and height are measured.
 The data is analyzed to produce growth rates for trees by planting (over time), by species and by location.
 To date, survival of the planted trees is high at 87%, and growth rates are low.
 The data provided from the monitoring program has proven to be invaluable for showing success of this project and providing lessons learned for future plantings to improve success.